ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Arrays.md

 Accessing a number from the array is done using the same syntax.
 Notice that arrays in C are zero-based, which means that if we defined an array of size 10, then the array cells 0 through 9 (inclusive) are defined. `numbers[10]` is not an actual value.

+Elements of an Array are stored in a contiguous memory location

     int numbers[10];

     /* populate the array */